rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 - Image / Screenshot will use the Vision capability (only GPT-4o) to add some visual context
 - Terminal commands / selection

-Depending on the IDE, there is other options already availables like:
+Depending on the IDE, there is other options already available like:
-- Prompt to attach reusables prompts
+- Prompt to attach reusable prompts
 - Fetch data from the web
 - Tests failure for unit test runs that have failed
 - Problems identified in the VS Code windows